stubailo/stubailo-com/README.md

 ### Meteor Packages

-I love developing cool packages for Meteor in my spare time.
+I love developing packages for Meteor in my spare time.
 The most fun ones are crazy integrations of file types or APIs, and many are in progress.
 Links are to GitHub.

 - [Imgur upload](https://github.com/stubailo/meteor-imgur)
 - [Camera for mobile and desktop](https://github.com/meteor/mobile-packages/tree/master/packages/mdg:camera)